-An inspection is required to be conducted on an ongoing annual basis during the approximate 5-year construction phase and 50 year lifespan of the DKIST.
-The inspection was conducted on August 19, 2016.
-DKIST interior facilities and grounds within 100 feet of the buildings are to be thoroughly inspected for introduced species that may have eluded the cargo inspection processes transported to the site by construction personnel.
-Any newly-discovered nonnative, invasive arthropod are to be photo documented, mapped, and described.
-Arrangements will be made eradication of any invasive introduced species found inside or within 100 feet of the DKIST buildings.
-Appropriate control methods include the use of available herbicides and pesticides, in accordance with established practice HO (University of Hawai'i 2010) and pursuant to label requirements.
+An inspection is required to be conducted on an ongoing annual basis during the construction phase and 50 year lifespan of the DKIST.
+The inspection was conducted on September 7, 2017.
+DKIST interior facilities and grounds within 100 feet of the buildings are to be thoroughly inspected for introduced species that may have eluded the cargo inspection processes or transported to the site by construction personnel.
+Any newlydiscovered non-native, invasive arthropod are to be photo documented, mapped, and described.
+Arrangements will be made for eradication of any invasive introduced species found inside or within 100 feet of the DKIST buildings.